RomagnaMarco/GoogleCyberSecurityCertificate/III. Connect and Protect: Networks and Network Security/Module_1_Notes.md

 - Protocols determine how the data packets will interact with receiving devices.
 - Includes services such as file transfers and email services.

-# Learn more about the TCP/IP Model
+# Learn More About the TCP/IP Model

-Network Access Layer
+## Network Access Layer
-- HTTP
+- **HTTP**
-- TLS
+- **TLS**
-- DNS
+- **DNS**

-This can also be called the data link layer.
-The physical hardware is in this layer.
+This layer is also known as the Data Link Layer.
+It includes the physical hardware.

+**Address Resolution Protocol (ARP):**
-Address  resolution protocoll (ARP): is part of the network access layer.
-It is used to map IP addresses to MAC addresses for local network communication
+- Maps IP addresses to MAC addresses for local network communication.

-Internet Layer
+## Internet Layer
-- IP (v4,  v6)
+- **IP (v4, v6)**

-This can also be called the network layer.
-This  layer determines which protocol is responsible for delivering the data packets and ensures the delivery to the destination host.
+This layer is also known as the Network Layer.
+It determines which protocol is responsible for delivering data packets and ensures their delivery to the destination host.

-Common protocols in this layer:
+**Common Protocols:**
-Internet Protocol (IP): sends the data packets to the correct destination and relies on the Transmission Control Protocol/User Datagram Protocol (TCP/UDP) to deliver them to the corresponding service.
+- **Internet Protocol (IP):** Sends data packets to the correct destination and relies on TCP/UDP to deliver them to the corresponding service.
-Internet Control Message Protocol (ICMP): shares error information and status updates of data packets.
-This is useful for detecting and troubleshooting network errors.
-The ICMP reports information about packets that were dropped or that disappeared in transit, issues with network connectivity, and packets redirected to other routers.
+- **Internet Control Message Protocol (ICMP):** Shares error information and status updates of data packets.
+Useful for detecting and troubleshooting network errors.
+Reports information about dropped packets, network connectivity issues, and packets redirected to other routers.

-Transport Layer
+## Transport Layer
-- TCP: internet communication protocol that allows two devices to form a connection and stream data.
+- **TCP:** Internet communication protocol that allows two devices to form a connection and stream data.
   - Reliable
-    - port number of desintation service (in header of packet)
+  - Includes the port number of the destination service in the packet header.
-- UDP: connectionless protocol that does not establish a connection between devices before transmissions
+- **UDP:** Connectionless protocol that does not establish a connection between devices before transmission.
-    - for non-reliability based needs
+  - Used for non-reliability based needs.
-    - not tracked extensively
+  - Not tracked extensively.
-    - for performance sensitive applications in real time (video streaming)
+  - Suitable for performance-sensitive applications in real-time (e.g., video streaming).

-Application Layer
+## Application Layer
-- Hypertext transfer protocol (HTTP)
-- Simple mail transfer protocol (SMTP)
-- Secure shell (SSH)
-- File transfer protocol (FTP)
-- Domain name system (DNS)
+- **Hypertext Transfer Protocol (HTTP)**
+- **Simple Mail Transfer Protocol (SMTP)**
+- **Secure Shell (SSH)**
+- **File Transfer Protocol (FTP)**
+- **Domain Name System (DNS)**

-This layer is similar to the application, presentation, and session layers of the OSI model.
-This defines which internet services and applications any user can access.
+This layer is similar to the Application, Presentation, and Session layers of the OSI model.
+It defines which internet services and applications any user can access.

-OSI Model
+## OSI Model
-- visualizes network protocols into different layers.
-It is often used to communicate potential sources of secruity threats when they occur.
+- Visualizes network protocols into different layers.
+- Often used to communicate potential sources of security threats when they occur.
-- More complex version of TCP/IP Model.
+- More complex version of the TCP/IP model.